tylercb/starred_repo_finder/README.md

 A simple command line tool to find and explore GitHub repositories through stargazers for a given repository.

+Features:

+- Find all repositories that are starred by the stargazers of a given repository
+- Filter results by minimum number of stargazers, forkers, and ratio of stargazers to forkers
+- Order results by stargazers, forkers, and ratio of stargazers to forkers
+- Output results in table, CSV, JSON, and markdown formats
+- Uses the [GitHub Events Dataset](https://clickhouse.com/docs/en/getting-started/example-datasets/github-events) and [ClickHouse](https://clickhouse.com) to query the data

 ## Installation

 ```bash